-LME is effected on a voluntary basis inviting the eligible securities' holders to:
+LME is effected on a voluntary basis inviting the holders of eligible securities to:

-- a) tender such outstanding securities issued by the Bank and its SPVs (ERB Hellas Funding, ERB Hellas PLC and ERB Hellas Cayman) for purchase against cash at a purchase price equal to, in the case of: - Tier I securities (preferred securities), 50% of the liquidation preference of such securities - Tier II securities (subordinated securities), 80% of their outstanding principal amount plus accrued interest - Senior securities, 100% of their outstanding principal amount plus accrued interest - Structured senior securities, the relevant early repurchase price b) irrevocably instruct the relevant Offeror which for all the said securities' takeover will be the Bank, exempting Series C of the Tier I securities, where the Offeror will be ERB Hellas Funding Limited to deposit the aggregate purchase proceeds in the share capital increase account for the sole purpose of subscribing for new ordinary registered shares of the Bank at the new shares price to be set through the results of the bookbuilding process during the Bank's upcoming share capital increase.
+- a) tender such outstanding securities, issued by the Bank and its SPVs (ERB Hellas Funding, ERB Hellas PLC and ERB Hellas Cayman), for cash at a purchase price equal to: - Tier I securities (preferred securities), 50% of the liquidation preference of such securities - Tier II securities (subordinated securities), 80% of the outstanding principal amount plus accrued interest - Senior securities(1), 100% of the outstanding principal amount plus accrued interest or 100% of the early repurchase price where applicable (structured notes); and, - $^{(1)}$ Including the securities held by Group entities for the benefit of their customers.

+b) irrevocably and unconditionally instruct the relevant Offeror, which for all the said securities' takeover will be the Bank, exempting Series C of the Tier I securities, where the Offeror will be ERB Hellas Funding Limited to (i) deposit the aggregate purchase proceeds in the Bank's share capital increase account for the sole purpose of subscribing for new ordinary registered shares of the Bank at the new shares price to be set through the results of the bookbuilding process during the Bank's upcoming share capital increase (note 6), and (ii) deliver or procure the delivery to such holders of the relevant number of new shares determined.